Ice Climbing Course

 Accommodation and huts

-Our Ice Climbing courses are based in our central 3chalets, Chalet Iceman, Chalet Slider and Chalet Viper – see summer holidays for the listings.
-Rooms are normally on a twin shared basis with shared bathrooms.
-The chalets have a fun atmosphere, there are often other like minded people staying in the chalets who are on various other courses.
-Chamonix town is a short 5 minutes walk away with plenty of restaurants, bars and cafes.
+You will be based in our central Chalet Pele.
+The chalet has a fun atmosphere, there are often other like minded people staying in the chalets who are on various other courses.
+Chamonix town is a short 2 minutes walk away with plenty of restaurants, bars and cafes.

-Sunday: We meet in Chamonix at the chalet on Sunday evening to prepare for the next 5 days of ice climbing action.
+We meet in Chamonix at the chalet in the evening to go over the plan for the week and check equipment.

-Monday – Friday: 5 days ice climbing frozen waterfalls around Chamonix at venues such as the Argentiere basin, Trient, Chatelard and if conditions dictate, in the high mountains of the Mont Blanc massif.
-Likewise, we often spend a day ice climbing in Cogne (1.5hrs drive) or Kandersteg (2.5hrs drive).
-This combination really provides some of the best ice climbing courses around!
+5 days ice climbing frozen waterfalls around Chamonix at venues such as the Argentiere basin, Trient, Chatelard and if conditions dictate, in the high mountains of the Mont Blanc massif.
+Likewise, we often spend time ice climbing in Cogne (1.5hrs drive) or Kandersteg (2.5hrs drive).
+This combination provides some of the best ice climbing in the world.

 The Effects of Altitude